cyberixae/gulp-install-test/README.md

 ```
 gulp broken
 ```
-Note that the dependencies do not get install.
+Note that the dependencies do not get installed.

 Try running gulp-install in smaller batches
 ```